JARVIS-28/CREDIT-CARD-FRAUD-DETECTION/README.md

      ```bash
      python xgboost_predict.py
      ```

 ## Key Features
-- **All-in-one Notebook:**
+- **Separation of EDA and Modeling:**
-  - EDA, preprocessing, feature engineering, model training, and evaluation in `growthLink.ipynb`
+  - EDA in `EDA.ipynb`, full pipeline in `growthLink.ipynb`
 - **Processed Data and Models:**
   - Outputs processed CSVs and model `.pkl` files for easy reuse
 - **Prediction Script:**
-  - Simple script for running predictions and evaluating the XGBoost model
+  - Simple script for running predictions and evaluating the XGBoost model **Model Explainability:**
+  - SHAP values are used to interpret XGBoost model predictions.
+  - Visualizations show which features contribute to fraud detection and misclassifications.

 ## Requirements
 Install dependencies with: